theappbusiness/accessibility-guidelines/guidelines/definitions.md

 For example:

 - In a 'Submit' button, the text 'Submit' provides the name of the button.
 - The name of a button represented by a magnifying glass icon might be 'Search'.
 In this example, the word 'Search' name might not be visible on the screen, but the button still needs a name.
-That name can be set in code (using `aria-label` for the Web, or `accessibilityLabel` on iOS, for example).
+That name can be set in code (using `aria-label` for example).

 #### Where does the 'Accessible Name' of a UI components come from?